Shepard Industrial, Calgary

 Shepard Industrial is a neighbourhood in the southeast quadrant of Calgary, Alberta.
 Although predominantly industrial, it contains a pocket of residential area in the northwest corner, including a mobile home park.

 It is represented in the Calgary City Council by Ward 9 and 12 councillors.

+It is more commonly well known by the unofficial names of Shepard or South Hill.